PHOTO DYNAMIC THERAPY

 A BCC or Bowen is already skin cancer and BCC’s occur most commonly on the face and back while Bowen’s is usually found on the arms and legs.
 Skin cancer is the most common form of cancer worldwide and in particular in our country.
 Almost everybody has had enough sun damage in their lives to develop skin cancer when we get older.

 The most common treatment for Solar Keratosis is Liquid Nitrogen (freezing them), while skin cancers are usually removed surgically.
 This obviously leads to scarring, which can be subtle if well done but nevertheless as skin cancers are almost always multiple this can be a major cosmetic problem.
-This is why PDT was developed in Europe: To find a treatment which is equally effective but doesn’t leave you with scars.
+This is why Photo Dynamic Therapy was developed in Europe: To find a non-invasive skin cancer treatment which is equally effective but doesn’t leave you with scars.
+Non-surgical skin cancer treatments are increasing in popularity as it can be performed at a clinic by specialist dermatologists.

 First we apply a cream, which is called “ALA” or Levulanic acid, a compound related to Bilirubin and Porphyrins (substances found in your liver).
 All cells in the body need this compound, but abnormal cells absorb it faster than normal cells.
 After we apply the cream we cover it with plastic occlusion to allow it to be absorbed.
 After a period of 1 to 4 hours we take the dressing off and apply a light.
 This light is not infrared or laser, just a very strong visible (635nm) infrared light.
 The energy from this light activates the cream and this produces Oxygen radicals.
 Those radicals destroy all cells that have absorbed the cream – so it destroys only abnormal cells.

-The cancer cells get destroyed and die (and it is worst during the 8 to 16 minutes of treatment depending on which lamp we use).
-It may be painful.
+The skin cancer cells get destroyed and die (and it is worst during the 8 to 16 minutes of treatment depending on which lamp we use).
+Although it is a non-surgical skin cancer treatment, it can still be painful.
 We prescribe Lyrica tablets to manage the pain.
 Local anaesthetic may also be injected in to the lesions.

 In the following 24 hours it will feel like very severe sunburn: the skin will turn red, sometimes swollen, some crusting and oozing can occur if the lesions were deep.
 In those first 24 hours it may be necessary to take Lyrica or Panado.
 After that the area usually heels within 1 to 2 weeks.
 It is important that you keep the area well moisturized all the time (apply Nutraderm cream 3 to 4x/day) and if there is crusting/oozing then you should us Bactroban 2x/day for 3 to 4 days.
-The skin will then peel off (like in sunburn) and heel completely.
-Although it will be very unsightly for those 1 to 2 weeks the end results are always good.
+Due to this procedure being a non-invasive skin cancer treatment, the skin will peel off (like in sunburn).
+However, it will heel completely over time.
+Although it will be very unsightly for those 1 to 2 weeks, the end results are always good.
 Two treatments are required 4 to 6 weeks apart.

-One more word regarding the pain: the pain depends on the amount of sun damage.
-It is difficult to know beforehand exactly how bad it is going to be.
-However it is always manageable with the Lyrica or Panado.
+The pain of non-invasive skin cancer treatment depends on the amount of sun damage.
+Skin types differ and therefore it is difficult to know beforehand exactly how bad it is going to be.
+However, it is always manageable with the Lyrica or Panado.
 The reddening – which is seen after the healing – can also take up to 6 weeks, sometimes even months to disappear.
 Again this is an individual reaction but is never permanent.
-The clearance or cure rate with this treatment is comparable to that of surgery but the cosmetic outcome is always better.
-If you would like to know more, don’t hesitate to ask!
+The clearance or cure rate with this skin cancer treatment is comparable to that of surgery, but the cosmetic outcome is always better.
+If you would like to know more about non-invasive skin cancer treatments and how the procedure works, please contact us.

 - ALA PDT improves the whole facial area treated creating one colour, texture and tone, rather than just spot treating with liquid nitrogen, cautery and surgery.